ORIENTATION AND CHECK-IN

 - Class Registration – Registration is completed via the online services site.
 It is not possible for new students to register until they have checked in with the Office of International Programs and completed the required tasks.
 Prior to registering for classes, you should speak with your advisor to be sure that you are completing your degree requirements in the proper order.
 Undergraduates, for example, will not be allowed to register for a certain class that requires completion of a prerequisite.
 Graduate programs and undergrad programs vary in procedures.
 While first semester law students are automatically registered for classes, undergraduates are responsible for selecting their own courses.
 These factors vary among degrees.
 In any event, it is best to speak with your advisor first.
 After you complete your schedule via the online services site, it may be saved and viewed under the link ‘My Student Information.’

-All international undergraduate degree-seeking students are required to attend the university’s general undergraduate orientation which takes place from January 18th to January 19th.
-Registration for international students will happen on-site at 8:00am on January 18th at The Inn at Ole Miss.
-The $60 registration fee covers expenses for program, including materials and most meals.
+All international undergraduate degree-seeking students are required to attend the university’s general undergraduate orientation which takes place from January 15-16.
+Registration for international students will be available online.
+The registration fee covers expenses for program, including materials and most meals.
 Payment in cash is preferred.
 This will be a very informative two days that will explain the culture of Ole Miss and how to take care of all your needs as a first year student.
 You will also have your academic advising appointment during this orientation.
 Attendance is required to register for courses.

-All new international students with the exception of those granted Deferred Action and those who hold U.S. Permanent Resident status are required to attend the OIP New International Student Orientation on Thursday, January 19th from 2:00 pm – 5:00pm at Lamar Hall.
+All new international students with the exception of those granted Deferred Action and those who hold U.S. Permanent Resident status are required to attend the OIP New International Student Orientation on Tuesday, January 14th in the afternoon.
+Exact times and location will be announced closer to the date.
 There is no fee for this orientation.
 The OIP New International Student Orientation will provide you with an opportunity to meet other international students, as well as provide important immigration and health insurance related information needed during your time at our institution.
 Attendance is required.

-All graduate students are encouraged to visit the Graduate School Online Orientation for further information on assistantships and fellowships, academic advisors, health insurance, and campus resources.
+All graduate students are encouraged to visit the Graduate School Website for further information on orientation, assistantships and fellowships, academic advisors, health insurance, and campus resources.